pipegalera/starter-academic/content/post/credit-card-approval/index.md

 ---
 title: 'Predicting credit card approval'
-subtitle: ''
+subtitle: 'Build a machine learning model that can predict an application approval for a credit card with 85% accuracy'

-summary: We will build a machine learning model that can predict an application approval for a credit card with 85% accuracy.
+summary: Build a machine learning model that can predict an application approval for a credit card with 85% accuracy

 authors:
 - admin